elear-solutions/docs/source/coco_technical_documentation/coco_tech_docs_aiot_intelligent_edge/coco_tech_docs_coco_for_devices/coco_tech_docs_linux/coco_tech_docs_linux_internals/cocodb/cocodb_frameworks.rst

 Node Information
 ################

+NODE
+****

-**NODE** - Table containing information about the Client Application nodes that exist in the COCONet that this COCO Device belongs to.
+Table containing information about the Client Application nodes that exist in the COCONet that this COCO Device belongs to.

 .. sidebar:: Schema